daino-selvatico/DainoGram/README.md

 What's working:
 - Authentication
-- Reloading the app without the needs of retrieveng asnother auth. code
+- Reloading the app without the needs of retrieving another auth. code
-- Getting messages (such as chats)
+- Getting network messages (such as chats)

 TODO:
 - Almost everything